hMsats/spark-wallet-usd/README.md

 <b>This fork of Spark-wallet shows prices in USD plus Bolt12 offers working.

+WARNING: This fork of Spark-wallet returns your offer for any amount when paying a bolt12 offer.

 Compatible with Core Lightning version v23.05 or higher.

 The `allow-deprecated-apis=false` is optional in config.